0984381959/0984381959/README.md

 - 🌱 I’m currently learning **Mathematics and Programming**

-- 🤝 I’m looking for help with **ChatGPT Support related to game programming.**
+- 🤝 I’m looking for help with **Support related to game programming.**

 - 📫 How to reach me **20050309qqa@gmail.com**